Dirac-type Problem of Rainbow matchings and Hamilton cycles in Random Graphs: Resilience on rainbow perfect matchings

-To derive Theorem~\ref{thm:dirac-rainbow-random-PM}, it suffices to show that there is a balanced bipartition of the vertex set such that the bipartite subgraphs of our graphs inherits the degree condition, which is proved in Lemma~\ref{lem:partition}.
+Before we prove Theorem \ref{thm:dirac-rainbow-random-PM2}, we first show Theorem \ref{thm:dirac-rainbow-random-PM} from the above theorem.
+To derive Theorem~\ref{thm:dirac-rainbow-random-PM}, it suffices to show that there is a balanced bipartition of the vertex set $[n]$ such that the bipartite subgraphs of our graphs inherit the degree condition, which was proved in Lemma~\ref{lem:partition}.